 There’s one extra thing we’re having to sort for the first few days of school, a shoe box to fill with memories their favourite things to let their class learn a little bit about them outside of school.

-Melody lived in a box, she sleeps in a box, and has two memory boxes full of things to help us remember her.
+Melody lived in a box, she rests in a box and has two memory boxes full of things to help us remember her.

 As if she never existed